I have heard the terms “domestic abuse” and “domestic violence” used by military personnel. Is there a difference?

 In 2019, the UCMJ was updated to include domestic violence as a specific crime for which the accused can be prosecuted by court martial.

 If your relationship with the person who is harming you does not meet any of these requirements, you could still qualify for a civil protection order (CPO) in the state where you live.
-Go to the Know the Laws – By State section, enter your state in the drop-down menu, and click on Restraining Orders to see if you qualify for a CPO.
+Go to the Restraining Orders section and enter your state in the drop-down menu to see if you qualify for a CPO.

 What is the military’s response to domestic violence, and how does it differ from the civilian response?